 - Psychology and Education (MA)

 - Global Education and International Development (MA)

 - Foundation Research Methods in Education (PGA)

 - Drama Education and English Language Teaching (MA)

-- Children, Participation and Social Inclusion
+- Children, Education and Social Inclusion

-This programme has a number of optional modules to choose from.
 Our optional module lists are subject to change each year to keep the student learning experience current and up-to-date.
 For the optional modules available in this department please visit this page.

 For details on teaching and assessment, please visit this page.